 Carrot Amsterdam 2000 seeds

-Amsterdam is an early variety.
-Ideal for sowing under protection from as early as February.
+Amsterdam is an early carrot variety.
+Ideal for sowing the seeds under protection from as early as February.
 The relatively short roots makes this carrot a must have in shallow soils; and also ideal for baby carrot production.
 The cylindrical roots are deep orange in colour and have almost no core.
 Carrots are rich in antioxidants and vitamin A. Roots are delicious raw when they are young and great for cooking too.
 Approximately 100 days from sowing to full maturity.

 Carrots are a popular crop for farmers and homeowners alike.
 They are a relatively easy vegetable to grow and give an excellent yield that can be staggered over the harvest season lasting through the winter months.
 In addition, carrots are an excellent crop to grow in a variety of spaces, but are especially well suited for growing in small spaces. as they can be planted quite densely making them a great choice for those with small gardens or even balcony gardens.